Echoes of the past – Para-why? – part 2

 (This shot of the countryside taken from the bus provides some idea of the scenery.)

 Because of the population imbalance in the time between the end of the Great War and the early 20th century, women headed most households in Paraguay.
-Additionally, with so few men available, the women casually paired off with itinerant men also using the justification that they needed to repopulate the country.
+Additionally, with so few men available, the women casually paired off with itinerant men using the justification that they needed to repopulate the country.

 This behavior, along with other factors, established a tradition of promiscuity in Paraguay where sexual intercourse in public places was common though not commonly approved and often of questionable motive.
 One newspaper of the time wrote, “Men without modesty may be found even in the corridors of the Church and the cemetery, atrociously scandalizing even during the day to satiate their brutal passions.”
 And, according to a 2012 article in The Economist, “No one knows whether the intercourse in ‘plazas, streets and meeting places’ was rape, prostitution or a result of the privileges men enjoyed because of the distorted sex ratio.”